National Congress Palace: History

+Model of the National Congress.
+It is visible that the towers are not completely rectangular.

 In the early 1900s, the Brazilian National Congress happened to be in separate buildings in Rio de Janeiro which was then the national capital.
 The Senate was located near Railway Central Station, beside the Republica Square, at Moncorvo Filho Street, where there is today a Federal University of Rio de Janeiro students' center.
 The Federal Chamber of Deputies was located at Tiradentes Palace, which would later be the location of the Legislative Assembly of Rio de Janeiro.
 From the 1930s to early 1960s, the Senate occupied the Monroe Palace, which was demolished in the 1970s to allow the construction of the subway Cinelândia Station.
 The Federal Chamber of Deputies moved to Brasília in the early 1960s, a process that took years to complete.

+When the Pilot Plan Competition for Brasília was concluded, the project site was defined, and the winning design, by Lúcio Costa, established a very prominent location for the building.
+In item 9 of the justification report, Costa defined the Praça dos Três Poderes as a triangle in which each of the three branches of government would occupy one corner, with the legislative palace located at the vertex.
+It was also established in Lúcio Costa's Pilot Plan that the square would be higher than the Esplanade of Ministries and that the National Congress would have a façade facing each direction, oriented both toward the Esplanade and toward the Praça dos Três Poderes.

 Since the 1960s, the National Congress has been located in Brasília.
 As with most of the city's government buildings, the National Congress building was designed by Oscar Niemeyer in the Modernist style.

-The semi-sphere on the left is the seat of the Senate, and the semi-sphere on the right is the seat of the Chamber of the Deputies.
-Between them are two vertical office towers.
-The Congress also occupies other surrounding office buildings, some of them interconnected by a tunnel.

 The building is located in the middle of the Monumental Axis, the main street of Brasília.
 In front of it there is a large lawn where demonstrations take place.
 At the back of it, is the Praça dos Três Poderes ('Three Powers Plaza'), where lies the Palácio do Planalto and the Supreme Federal Court.

 On 6 December 2007, the National Institute of Historic and Artistic Heritage (Instituto do Patrimônio Histórico e Artístico Nacional) designated the building of the National Congress as a historical heritage of the Brazilian people.
 The building has also been a UNESCO World Heritage Site, as part of Brasília's original urban buildings, since 1987.